This post is also available in: French

 (Photo by John W.)

 If you love the holiday installations around the city, then you should take it one step further by strolling along 6th avenue in Midtown at night.
 You will see anything from snowflake lights to gigantic ornaments and huge colored lights giving you plenty of fascinating things to look at.

 10. Take part in Good Riddance Day in Times Square

-Let’s face it, not everything was perfect in 2016.
+Let’s face it, you probably did not have a perfect year.
 You may have done some things that you are not really proud of and you may have been the victim of another person’s intent.
-Whatever the case may be, if you can make it to Times Square for Good Riddance Day, you can shred those terrible memories and make room for new memories in 2017!
+Whatever the case may be, if you can make it to Times Square for Good Riddance Day on December 28th, you can shred those terrible memories and make room for the new!

 Which of these things will you be doing this holiday season?
 Let us know in the comments section below!